23verse/PITPID/README.md

 ## @ Overview

-> The [PITPID](http://www.genetictargets.pro/PITPID) is an R package enabling the creation of priority indexes for targets and drugs.
+> The `PITPID` is an R package enabling the generation of dual indexes for targets and drugs.

 ## @ Installation